- Orthopaedic injuries and limb weakness.

 - Respiratory conditions including COPD.

 - Pain (including Chronic Regional Pain Syndrome).

-- Neurological conditions (including stroke, MS, MND, Parkinson’s).
+- Neurological conditions (including stroke, MS, MND, Parkinson’s and adult Cerebral Palsy).

 - Associated psychological, mental health, cognitive difficulties.